Angle Relief

 • Airfoil 3

-To do this for the Angle Relief x2 example, select the color controller's Properties page:
+To play with color on Angle Relief x2 01, select the color controller's properties page:

 General